Glossary

 MCP (Model Context Protocol)

 The protocol used to connect the Anima Architecture to its external Notion memory system at session start.
 MCP enables the model to fetch structured data from the Notion workspace before the first word of the conversation, loading identity, memory, and operational context deterministically.
+Developed by Anthropic as an open standard for connecting AI models to external data sources.

 N